-It may be difficult to enforce a U.S. judgment against us, our officers and directors named in this prospectus in Israel or the United States, or to assert U.S. securities laws claims in Israel or serve process on our officers and directors.
+It may be difficult to enforce a U.S. judgment against us, our officers, directors and director nominees named in this prospectus in Israel or the United States, or to assert U.S. securities laws claims in Israel or serve process on our officers, directors and director nominees.

-Many of our directors and officers are not residents of the United States and a significant portion of their and our assets are located outside the United States.
-Service of process upon us or our non-U.S. resident directors and officers may be difficult to obtain within the United States.
+Many of our directors, director nominees and officers are not residents of the United States and a significant portion of their and our assets are located outside the United States.
+Service of process upon us or our non-U.S. resident directors, director nominees and officers may be difficult to obtain within the United States.
 We have been informed by our legal counsel in Israel that it may be difficult to assert claims under U.S. securities laws in original actions instituted in Israel or obtain a judgment based on the civil liability provisions of U.S. federal securities laws.
-Israeli courts may refuse to hear a claim based on a violation of U.S. securities laws against us or our directors and officers because Israel may not be the most appropriate forum to bring such a claim.
+Israeli courts may refuse to hear a claim based on a violation of U.S. securities laws against us or our directors, director nominees and officers because Israel may not be the most appropriate forum to bring such a claim.
 In addition, even if an Israeli court agrees to hear a claim, it may determine that Israeli law and not U.S. law is applicable to the claim.
 If U.S. law is found to be applicable, the content of applicable U.S. law must be proved as a fact, which can be a time-consuming and costly process.
 Certain matters of procedure will also be governed by Israeli law.
 There is little binding case law in Israel addressing the matters described above.
-Additionally, Israeli courts might not enforce judgments obtained in the United States against us or our directors and officers, which may make it difficult to collect on judgments rendered against us or our directors and officers.
+Additionally, Israeli courts might not enforce judgments obtained in the United States against us or our directors, director nominees and officers, which may make it difficult to collect on judgments rendered against us or our directors, director nominees and officers.